 Sea lions tend to be highly social, forming large herds during the breeding season.
 Within these herds, individual males maintain harems (groups of breeding females).
 Males arrive on the breeding grounds before females and set up territories, which they defend aggressively.
 Females arrive and segregate into harems of 3-40 individuals, depending on the size and strength of the male.
 Soon after they arrive, females give birth to pups from the previous year's breeding season, and within a few days are ready to breed.
 Mating takes place on land, but the female sea lion is able to delay implantation so that the young will be born in the following breeding season.
 Most pups are born in June or July and nurse for at least 5-6 months, but can nurse for over a year.
 Mothers recognize pups on crowded rookeries through smell, sight and vocalizations.
 Pups also learn to recognize the vocalizations of their mothers.

 California sea lions are opportunistic feeders and eat such things as squid, octopus, herring, rockfish, and mackerel.
 They can dive up to 600 feet for up to 40 minutes before they have to return to the surface for air.
 They use their whiskers in the dark ocean to help them navigate and find food.
 Sea lions are preyed upon by orca and great white sharks, but have been known to live up to 20-30 years.
 Sea lions are known to battle such diseases as pneumonia, caused by a parasitic lungworm, and a bacterial infection called leptospirosis, which affects their livers and kidneys.
 Point Reyes National Seashore is prime location for returning nursed marine mammals back to the sea and you may encounter the Marine Mammal Center picking up or dropping off sea lions, or elephant or harbor seals near Chimney Rock.
-If you find an injured or sick seal, you can call the Marine Mammal Center at 415-289-SEAL (7325), but please do not approach.
+If you find an injured or sick seal or sea lion, you can call the Marine Mammal Center at 415-289-SEAL (7325), but please do not approach.

 Best Time to View